Version Control for Binary Files

 Helix Core is free for small teams up to 5 users.

 For game development teams or other teams working with large binary art assets, the Perforce Indie Studio Pack offers all the tools you need to get started, free.
 Get industry-leading version control, code review, and project management for game development teams.
-This pack is ready to deploy on Azure, AWS, or on-prem.
+This pack is ready to deploy on Azure, AWS, or on-premises.